MehaBN/habit-tracker/README.md

 # Habit Tracker application

-A simple Spring Boot & Thymeleaf-based Habit Tracker where users can register, log in, and manage their daily habits..
+A simple Spring Boot & Thymeleaf-based Habit Tracker where users can register, log in, and manage their daily habits.

 ---
 ## Features